 But how does he know what he should do in a case where the law is unclear or the circumstances are murky?
 For that he calls upon his yashrus (embedded sense of right and wrong).
 He may have been born with a high degree of yashrus, but it is more likely that he developed it through training of his intellect, motivated by his tzidkus.

-In any case, Hashem rewards his tzidkus by granting him siyata dishaya (heavenly assistance) to help him along.
+In any case, Hashem rewards his tzidkus by granting him siyata dishmaya (Heavenly assistance) to help him along.
 Once he has found the straight path, which is the path of yashrus, he will be able to avoid stumbling on the many obstacles that he is sure to encounter on the wrong path.

 The opposite of tzidkus is rishus (wickedness), the embedded desire that some people have to be rebellious and choose what Hashem hates.
 The rasha (wicked person) is likely to stumble into the wrong choice even when he is unsure of what is right and wrong because Hashem does not grant him the help he would need to recognize the risks in the choices he wants to make.

 The first part of this proverb teaches that a sense of decency (yashrus) is not enough.
 A person needs to be guided by the discipline of integrity.
-What motivates him acquire and use that discipline?
-His tzidkus (eagerness to do what is right.)
+What motivates him to acquire and use that discipline?
+His tzidkus (eagerness to do what is right).

 The second part of the proverb illuminates the role of tzidkus by contrasting it with the impact of its opposite quality (rishus).
 Because of his rishus, the wicked person forfeits the benefit of siyata dishmaya and is likely to make the wrong choices, thereby allowing him to fall by the wayside.

-(3) The very act of goodness that the tzaddik performs will lead him to the right path that will benefit him. (מצודות)
+(3) The very act of goodness that the tzaddik performs will lead him to the right path, which will benefit him. (מצודות)